-JANE AUSTEN During the program we will analyze three of Jane Austen's witty, ironic, and humorous novels - Sense and Sensibility, Pride and Prejudice, and Persuasion - while considering various contexts in which they were composed, published, and received.
+JANE AUSTEN We will analyze three of Jane Austen's witty, ironic, and humorous novels - Sense and Sensibility, Pride and Prejudice, and Persuasion - while considering various contexts in which they were composed, published, and received.
 Her astute commentary on morality, class, gender roles, and a wide range of other complex topics continues to captivate readers, and we will consider her literary reputation in her own time and beyond.
 We will explore film productions of her novels, as well as adaptations of various sorts - from video games to theatrical musicals to films, such as Clueless, Bridget Jones's Diary, and Pride and Prejudice and Zombies.
 ENGL 115 British Identities, British Literature 3 semester hours - UG Description: Britain's literary traditions and cultures through novels, poetry, drama, nonfiction, and short stories that have captivated readers from early times to now.
-ENGL 412 Restoration and 18th Century English Literature 3 semester hours - UG Description: Later 17th and 18th century literature, including selections from such representative writers as Dryden, Swift, Pope, and Johnson.
+ENGL 470 The English Novel to 1900 3 semester hours - UG Description: Development of the English novel in the 18th and 19th centuries, including works by such representative authors as Defoe, Richardson, Fielding, Austen, Thackeray, the Brontës, Eliot, and Hardy.
 ENGL 498 Topics in English Studies 3 semester hours - UG Description: Exploration of a topic or theme in English studies via lectures, discussions, and reports.
 May be repeated to a maximum of 6 semester hours when topic varies.
 ENGL 659 18th Century English Novel 3 semester hours - GR Description: Study of English fiction 1700-1800, including such writers as Defoe, Richardson, and Fielding.
 ENGL 756 Seminar: Restoration and 18th Century English Literature 3 semester hours - GR Description: May be repeated to a maximum of 9 semester hours when topic varies.
-Dr. Artemus Ward (Political Science, NIU) serves as the College of Liberal Arts and Sciences Coordinator for the program.
+Dr. Artemus Ward (Political Science, NIU) serves as the College of Liberal Arts and Sciences Director of the program.
 He teaches courses at the intersection of politics and popular culture, public law, and American government.
 He has published a number of articles and books on the U.S. Supreme Court.
 E-mail: aeward@niu.edu.